-The practice had made reasonable adjustments, including wheelchair access and a hearing loop, for patients with access requirements.
+The practice had made reasonable adjustments, including an automatic opening door and an intercom for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.

 Timely access to services